algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 - Texts should be legible across various screen sizes, and interactions must be intuitive and user-friendly.

----

 ## Recommended Minimum Hardware Requirements

 To ensure a smooth and enjoyable experience with the Cheerish mobile web application, users should access the app on reasonably modern portable devices.
-The application is designed to be compatible with most smartphones and tablets currently in use, while excluding very outdated models.
+The application is designed to be compatible with most smartphones and tablets currently in use while excluding very outdated models.

 | **Requirement**         | **Details**                                                                                    |
 | ----------------------- | ---------------------------------------------------------------------------------------------- |